 Some companies may be worried whether cloud-based EHS systems can securely protect their sensitive data.
 Do your homework and select a vendor with a proven track record and reputation of using robust data security measures.

 Page last modified

-FinancesOnline uses our innovative SmartScore™ method to analyze all the solutions in the EHS Software category in orded to help you pick the best possible app.
-It takes into consideration the following factors: core components, collaboration capabilities, customization, integration, ease of use, customer support, how secure a software is, support for smartphones and tablets, media rating.
-Currently, Intelex is the leader in this category and our experts are really satisfied with it.
-After thorough research and analysis it had the best results among its competitors and we strongly suggest that you include it as one of the solutions for your business.
+Our website uses our certified SmartScore™ system to gather information about all the software in the EHS Software category so that we can help you decide on the best possible software.
+It analyzes the following metrics: core functionalities, collaboration elements, customization, available integrations, user friendliness, help & support, security, support for smartphones and tablets, general media ratings.
+As of now, Intelex is the leader in this category and is recommended by our experts.
+Following extensive examination it received the best results among its competitors and we strongly suggest that you consider it as one of the alternatives for your company.

-A summary of general user satisfaction with the services in our EHS Software category based on our unique algorythm that collects customer reviews, comments and opinions across a wide set of social media platforms to help you make an informed purchase choice.
+A look at general user satisfaction with the solutions in our EHS Software category evaluated with our unique algorythm that gathers user reviews, comments and opinions across a wide range of social media sites to help you make an informed investment decision.

 Every vendor in the EHS Software category will offer a different group of pricing packages for its app and every package will include a unique group of tools.
 Below we list the general pricing for the cheapest package provided for each product.
 Please note that advanced features may cost extra.